Ernst K. Zinner: Personal life

 Zinner was born on 30 January 1937 at Steyr, Austria, a small town about 100 miles west of Vienna.
 Although his father, Kunibert Zinner, was a renowned sculptor, Ernst was more interested as a boy in nature and science.
 Zinner's four younger siblings, and other relatives, live in Austria.

 While on sabbatical later in his career, he met Brigitte Wopenka, a faculty member of the Institute of Analytical Chemistry in Vienna.
 She returned with him to the United States and they married in 1980.
-They had a son, Max Giacobini Zinner.
-The son now lives in New York City.
+They had a son.

 Education and career

 Zinner obtained an undergraduate degree in physics from the Vienna University of Technology and started working.
-In the mid-1960s, he moved to St. Louis, Missouri to attend Washington University for graduate work.
+In the mid-1960s, he moved to St. Louis, Missouri to attend Washington University in St. Louis for graduate studies.
 He earned his Ph.D. there in 1972 in high energy physics.

 That year he was invited by Robert M. Walker to work at the Laboratory for Space Physics (later part of the McDonnell Center for the Space Sciences) at Washington University.